Morgan Shepherd: Career before NASCAR

 Shepherd's racing career began in 1967 when he started racing Late models at Hickory Motor Speedway nearby his home.
 Shepherd proved to be fast but he crashed out quite often in his early days.
 In 1968, Shepherd started racing full-time at a Hobby division in Hickory, driving a 1955 Chevy.
 In 1969, Shepherd won 21 out of 29 races.
 Shepherd drove the same car this time with a 1957 Chevy body on the car.
 After winning seven races early in the year he wrecked, which almost destroyed his car.
 Shepherd did not win another race that year after putting a 1966 Chevy body on the car.
 Shepherd later sold this car to Harry Gant.

 Shepherd's career was on its way in 1970.
 He built his own cars and raced at several different racetracks in the Southeast.
 Personal problems during the seventies slowed down Shepherd's career.
 In a religious experience, Shepherd accepted Christ as his personal savior.
 He was looking to get control of his life, and his career got back on track in 1975.
 Shepherd took every racing opportunity he was offered and drove for seventeen different car owners during 1975.
 He finished second in the NASCAR Sportsman national championship to L. D. Ottinger.
 At last, Shepherd got his big break in 1978 after he met Cliff Stewart, who owned a western North Carolina furniture factory.
-With Stewart as his owner, Shepherd won the 1980 NASCAR Sportsman Series (now known as the Xfinity Series).
+With Stewart as his owner, Shepherd won the 1980 NASCAR Sportsman Series (now known as the O'Reilly Auto Parts Series).
 During this year, Shepherd won nine races and finished second 21 times.
 The Shepherd-Stewart combo moved to what was then the Winston Cup Series for the 1981 season.